We Can Help

-Our Story:To tell our story, we ask you to imagine that your 26-year-old daughter has been suffering with life threatening addiction issues for the past 6 years.
+Our Story:Imagine that your 26-year-old daughter has been suffering with life threatening addiction issues for the past 6 years.
 Your 3-year-old grandchild often stays at your house.
-Your family has been in constant turmoil and arguments about how to help.
+Your family has been in constant turmoil and argues about how to help.
 They accuse you of enabling her.
-Finally the day comes with she decides to get help.
+Finally, the day comes when she decides to get help.
 You are so excited.
 You start calling local treatment centers for help.
 She had insurance, but used her benefits last year when she checked into a $30,000 a month facility.
 Unfortunately, she relapsed 60 days after being there, and she still owes them $10,000 for the deductible.
 After several calls, you lose hope as everyone turns you down.
-Dejected you pray for someone to help your little girl.
+Dejected, you pray for someone to help your little girl..

 About Sober Living America

-For the past 40 years, individuals with no money or no insurance have been denied help in America.
+For the past 50 years, individuals with no money or no insurance have been denied help in America.
 In 1994, our Founder, Jim deVarennes, had seen enough.
-Leaving a successful insurance career, he founded Peachford Houseto provide residential recovery to people suffering from addiction, regardless of their ability to pay.
+After getting clean and sober, and seeing what recovery was like firsthand, he left his successful insurance career to start Peachford House.
+It was the first of its kind and provided residential recovery to people suffering from addiction, regardless of their ability to pay.
 The first location was a 5-bed facility in Atlanta, which quickly grew to 60 beds becoming one of the largest facilities in Georgia.
-Peachford's leadership team quickly realized that many recovering addicts faced major obstacles in obtaining employment, so they added a jobs program including Career Advocates to assist in job readiness and placement, as well as transportation services and a life skills program.
+Peachford's leadership team quickly realized that many recovering addicts faced major obstacles in obtaining employment.
+They added a jobs program, including Career Advocates, to assist in job readiness and placement, as well as transportation services and a life skills program.

 - 2002, Sober Living America (SLA) was formed as a 501c3 nonprofit, to provide food and clothing (basic needs) to Peachford clients - services which are now provided by community partners.

-- 2010, Sober Living America took over the mission of Peachford House.
+- 2010, Sober Living America (SLA) took over the mission of Peachford House.

 Meet Our Staff